cloudfoundry/bosh/docs/ip_reservation_flow.md

 ## Releasing IPs for non-existent networks/subnets

 When an existing instance has an IP address reservation on a network that no longer exists, we assign the existing reservation a placeholder network (represented in code as a generic `Network`).
 The IP does not get reserved.
-By attaching the IP to a reservation with a dummy network, we make sure it follows the standard reservation release code path when the reservation is marked as obsolete via either the `InMemoryIpRepo` or `DatabaseIpRepo`.
+By attaching the IP to a reservation with a dummy network, we make sure it follows the standard reservation release code path when the reservation is marked as obsolete via the `DatabaseIpRepo`.
 This ensures the IP is removed safely, as opposed to an one-off deletion from the database.

 ## Releasing IPs for non-existent instances